 To identify recipients of the survey, PSI agreed upon the scope of the survey as is applicable to section 1502 of the Dodd-Frank Act.
-PSI created the following criteria for issuing its 2019 Conflict Minerals Survey:
+PSI created the following criteria for issuing its 2020 Conflict Minerals Survey:

-Excluded from PSI 2019 Conflict Minerals Survey
+Excluded from PSI 2020 Conflict Minerals Survey

 - PSI Aftermarket Supply base: PSI is reselling every one of these components, and these components do not provide any value add to its end product.
-These components are not modified by PSI for sale and are therefore not subject to Conflict Minerals reporting. - Packaging Supply base: PSI or Professional Power Products, Inc. ("3PI"), a subsidiary of PSI, packaging is not a value add component and does not provide any value add to PSI's end product. - Indirect Materials (i.e., materials used in maintenance, repair, and operations). - Any large Auto Part Retailer which provided production parts to PSI.
+These components are not modified by PSI for sale and are therefore not subject to Conflict Minerals reporting. - Packaging Supply base: PSI or Professional Power Products, Inc. ("3PI"), a subsidiary of PSI, packaging is not a value add component and does not provide any value add to PSI's end product. - Indirect Materials (i.e., materials used in maintenance, repair, and operations). - Any large Auto Part Retailer or Large Retailer which provided production parts to PSI, but PSI did not have a direct contact.

-Included in PSI 2019 Conflict Minerals Survey
+Included in PSI 2020 Conflict Minerals Survey

-- Except as set forth above, every production supplier that provided one or more production parts to PSI or 3PI between the dates of January 1, 2019 and December 31, 2019. - o PSI did not exclude any commodity or subcomponent in its 2019 Conflict Minerals Survey.
+- Except as set forth above, every production supplier that provided one or more production parts to PSI or 3PI between the dates of January 1, 2020 and December 31, 2020. - PSI did not exclude any commodity or subcomponent in its 2020 Conflict Minerals Survey.

-On April 06, 2020, PSI distributed its 2019 Conflict Minerals Survey to the six hundred twenty-nine (629) production suppliers for PSI and 3PI that met the criteria identified above.
+On April 14, 2021, PSI distributed its 2020 Conflict Minerals Survey to the five hundred seventy-three (573) production suppliers for PSI and 3PI that met the criteria identified above.

 A summary of the responses received is provided herein.
-Overall the response to the survey was inconclusive; the majority of suppliers did not respond to the survey.
+Overall, the response to the survey was inconclusive; the majority of suppliers did not respond to the survey.
 As part of the due diligence in complying with the Rule, PSI will continue to follow up with these suppliers to try and improve the participation rate of this survey.

 The Company assessed its industry as well as others and confirmed that this risk-based approach is consistent with how many peer companies are approaching Rule 13p-1.
-Given the response rate to the 2019 Conflict Minerals Survey, PSI is unable to determine at this time the origin of the 3TG in PSI's products and therefore cannot exclude the possibility that some may have originated in the Covered Countries.
+Given the response rate to the 2020 Conflict Minerals Survey, PSI is unable to determine at this time the origin of the 3TG in PSI's products and therefore cannot exclude the possibility that some may have originated in the Covered Countries.
 For that reason, the Company is required under Rule 13p-1 to submit to the SEC a Conflict Minerals Report as an Exhibit to Form SD.
 This report must include: